No one likes looking at a spreadsheet filled with raw numbers and trying to figure out what it all means.

 Tableau is not the only way to visualize data out there, so be sure to explore some of your other options for visualization and infographic-creation too.

 Data about the world, and yourself, is being collected every day.
 Some of it is used to make marketing decisions that help a wealthy company get more wealthy – but some of it is used to help ordinary people understand the world better to motivate social change, or help politicians make cities better, or help designers understand the needs of their clients better.

 Have you seen any great data visualizations out there that really helped you understand a complex situation?
-Here are a few great places to find visualizations that we found.
 What questions do you have that you’d like to see someone explain with data-driven visualizations?
 Share them in the comments!